 NSE IPO Likely to Be OFS

 The NSE IPO is expected to follow the OFS route, meaning existing shareholders will dilute their holdings.
 It simply means that no new shares will be issued.
 Promoters and early investors will might sell part of their stake.
-But why does this matter?
-NSE is already a cash-rich, possibly highly profitable exchange.
+But why this matters?
+NSE is already a cash-rich, possibly high profitable exchange.

 Why Only 5% Stake Sale Could Still Be Massive?

 One of the most interesting aspects of the NSE IPO is that only about 5% of the company may be sold.
-Maybe it looks like a small portion but because of the $55 billion valuation, even a 5% stake might translates into a massive issue size.
-This could simply mean potential listing gains due to scarcity and strong institutional competition for allocation.
+Maybe it looks small portion but because of the $55 billion valuation, even a 5% stake might translates into a massive issue size.
+This could simply means potential listing possibly gains due to scarcity and strong institutional competition for allocation.
 Hence, even a small portion of NSE might be a very big deal.

 NSE is India’s largest stock exchange by volume